 - Supporting the registration of an arbitrator at the Cairo Regional Center for International Commercial Arbitration.

-- Drafting the first Egyptian law for protecting competition and preventing monopolistic practices in Egypt (Anti-trust Laws) through the specific committee established at the Ministry of International Cooperation in 1996.
+- Participating in drafting the first bill on the Protection of Competition and the Prohibition of Monopolistic Practices in Egypt (Anti-trust Laws) through the specific committee established at the Ministry of International Cooperation in 1996.

 - Handling several administrative court cases held at the State Council - either seeking the annulment of administrative decisions or claiming compensatory damages from the concerned state authority.

 With an LLB from Cairo University and the LLM in International Commercial Arbitration from UK’s University of London, Mr. Kamal initially started his career as a District Attorney and geared it towards various appointments at international and local law firms.
 He also held the position of Legal Advisor to H.E. the Minister of International Cooperation.